MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-reporting-for-multiple-vat-registrations.md

     - Sales tax declaration for multiple VAT registrations

 > [!NOTE]
-> If you transfer between warehouses in different countries that have a tax registration, you must also enable the **Tax in transfer order** feature and configure the Tax Calculation service for tax in transfer orders.
+> If you transfer between warehouses in different countries/regions that have a tax registration, you must also enable the **Tax in transfer order** feature and configure the Tax Calculation service for tax in transfer orders.
 For more information, see [Tax feature support for transfer orders](tasks/tax-feature-support-for-transfer-order.md).

 ## Activate feature for specific legal entity